bradbell/xrst/test_rst/start_end_file.rst

 file_cmd
 ********
-is the name of the file where the xrst_literal command appears.
+is the name of the file that contains the begin command for this page.
+This is different from the current input file if we are processing a template expansion.

 .. meta::
    :keywords: page_name